 If we receive a counter notification, we will forward it to the party who submitted the original claim of copyright infringement.
 The counter notification we forward will include the personal information of the person who sent the counter notice to us.
 By submitting a counter-notification, you consent to having your information revealed in this way.
 We will not forward the counter notification to any party other than the original claimant.

-After we send out the counter notification, the original claimant must respond to us within 10 days stating he or she has filed an action seeking a court order to restrain you from engaging in infringing activity relating to the material on Southwest's Travel Guide web site.
+After we send out the counter notification, the original claimant must respond to us within 10 days stating he or she has filed an action seeking a court order to restrain you from engaging in infringing activity relating to the material.
 If we receive such notification we will be unable to restore the material.
 If we do not receive such notification, the material may be reinstated.